 During the clerkship year, students gather for classroom and hands-on sessions during Intersessions.

-During one session, our GHDT students and medical students from Myanmar meet together over zoom.
+During session 1, our GHDT students and medical students from Myanmar meet together over zoom.
 They have discussed many different topics, including COVID-19, the differences in the medical education and healthcare systems, and the military coup in Myanmar (and how it is affecting physicians and medical students).
-This session is very impactful for our students because they get to see how challenging it is for the medical students in a different place.
+This session is very impactful for our students because they are able to see how challenging it is for the medical students in a different country.

 Session 2 is clinical and case-based.
 GHDT students discuss cases that tie their clinical experiences during clerkships back to global health.
 They are on a variety of topics including maternal-child health, pediatrics and infectious diseases.